mosip/inji-web/docs/SessionExpirationHandling.md

 ## Flow of User session expiration and re-authentication

-When an expired user tries to perform an action that requires authentication, the frontend will receive a 401 Unauthorized response from the backend.
+In an expired session when user tries to perform an action that requires authentication, the frontend will receive a 401 Unauthorized response from the backend.
 The frontend will then redirect the user to the passcode page, where they can re-authenticate.
 To capture this for multiple actions, an interceptor is used to handle the 401 Unauthorized response and redirect the user to login again.